 When preparing or changing an ISP or discharge plan, Dominion ensures that all services received by the individual are integrated.
 With the individual's or the individual's authorized representative's authorization, Dominion may involve family members in services and discharge planning.
 When the individual or their authorized representative requests such involvement, Dominion will take all reasonable steps to do so.
 In the case of services to minors, the parent or guardian or other person authorized to consent to treatment pursuant to § 54.1- 2969 A of the Code of Virginia will be involved in service and discharge planning.

+Dominion ensures that the entries in an individual's services record are always authentic, accurate, complete, timely, and pertinent.

 12VAC35-115-70: Participation in Decision Making and Consent